ingridscience

 Procedure

-We’ll test what seeds need to grow into plants.
+We’ll test what seeds need for them to germinate and grow into plants.

-Work in table groups to set up 3 experiments:
+Work in table groups to set up the experiments:

 2. dry seeds in tub (get air and light, no water)